MMAPS: End-to-End Multi-Grained Multi-Modal Attribute-Aware Product Summarization: Introduction

 However, long product descriptions increase the cognitive load and hurt the shopping experience.
 Hence, informative product summaries are critical for online stores to provide a better shopping experience and boost product sales.
 As new products emerge rapidly, manual summarization becomes cost prohibitive, leaving alone that it requires a certain level of expertise to write accurate and attractive product summaries.
 To overcome this problem, much effort has been devoted to designing product summarization methods~\cite{ChenLZYZ019,LiYXWHZ20,SongJLZCN22} that automatically summarizes product information to highlight product's characteristics and advantages.

 Early methods~\cite{WangHLCL17, abs-1807-08000, ChenLZYZ019, DaultaniNC19} mainly focus on leveraging product's textual information, such as descriptions and attributes.
 However, they ignore the product's visual modality which can provide rich information for product summarization.
-Recently, some works~\cite{ZhangZLWPGY19,LiYXWHZ20,SongJLZCN22} consider multi-modal product information in product summarization, i.e., Multi-modal Product Summarization (MMPS).
-As illustrated in Fig.~\ref{fig:dataexample}, both the text modality and the visual modality are presented on product's web page and they convey cues regarding key product characteristics which are useful information for generating eye-catching product summaries.
-Existing MMPS methods have achieved promising performance.
-Nevertheless, they still suffer from several problems: \begin{itemize}
+Recently, some works~\cite{ZhangZLWPGY19,LiYXWHZ20,SongJLZCN22} consider multi-modal product information in product summarization, i.e., Multi-modal Product Summarization (MPS).
+As illustrated in Fig.~\ref{fig:dataexample}, both the text modality and the visual modality are presented on product's web page and they convey cues regarding key product characteristics which are helpful information for generating eye-catching product summaries.
+Existing MPS methods have achieved promising performance.
+Nevertheless, they still suffer from several problems: \begin{itemize}[leftmargin=10pt,topsep=1pt,itemsep=0.3pt]

-\item \textbf{P1: Lack end-to-end product summarization.} State-of-the-art MMPS approaches~\cite{LiYXWHZ20,SongJLZCN22} treat product attribute modeling and product summarization generation as two separate phases and train them independently, making it difficult to train and tune the complete process.
+\item \textbf{P1: Lack end-to-end product summarization.} State-of-the-art MPS approaches~\cite{LiYXWHZ20,SongJLZCN22} treat product attribute modeling and product summarization generation as two separate phases and train them independently, making it difficult to train and tune the complete process.
 Moreover, the error from the two phases is accumulated, negatively affecting the summarization.